About the cidb B.U.I.L.D Programme

 The cidb B.U.I.L.D Programme

 Building Skills to Thrive

 The B.U.I.L.D Programme is comprised of the Register of Projects, standards for industry development and a national development fund.

 The Register of Projects monitors construction projects nationally.
 These are public sector projects above R200 000 and private sector projects above R10 million in value.
 By law public sector and private sector clients must register award of contracts on the cidb Register of Projects from these minimum contract values.
 The Register of Projects is the online platform on which clients must report their contribution to the B.U.I.L.D.
 Scheme aligned to the cidb standards and the B.U.I.L.D.
 Fund.

 Standards for the cidb B.U.I.L.D Programme

 The cidb B.U.I.L.D.
-Programme defines standards and measures to which all projects above R60m must contribute to social development goals.
+Programme defines standards and measures to which all projects grade 7 and above must contribute to social development goals.
 The Standard for Indirect Targeting and the Skills Standard are the first standards to be gazetted for implementation in terms of the Programme.
 More standards will follow.

 The cidb provides guidelines on how these standards must be incorporated into procurement documentation when public sector clients call for construction tenders.

 The CIDB Act empowers the cidb to set up a national fund to which construction projects must contribute financially to construction industry development through the B.U.I.L.D.
 Programme.
-Construction projects of R60m and above must contribute to the B.U.I.L.D Fund, a percentage of their value, up to R2m.
+Construction projects of grade 7 and above must contribute to the B.U.I.L.D Fund, a percentage of their value, up to R2m.